O-I Glass Inc (OI) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for O-I Glass Inc (OI) by analysts is $24.75, which is $9.3 above the current market price.
-The public float for OI is 152.96M, and at present, short sellers hold a 2.76% of that float.
-On November 01, 2023, the average trading volume of OI was 1.31M shares.
+The average price point forecasted by analysts for O-I Glass Inc (OI) is $20.63, which is $6.1 above the current market price.
+The public float for OI is 152.63M, and currently, short sellers hold a 2.77% ratio of that floaft.
+The average trading volume of OI on November 07, 2023 was 1.38M shares.

 OI’s Market Performance